- What is Nitrox?

 If you do take the class, bring your computer so you can have your instructor teach you how to set your computer for diving EANx.

 If you are diving locally, the extra cost of EANx over air usually isn’t worth it.
-Most of my diving happens within an hour of my house, so I have done the site more than a few times.
+For example, if most of my diving happens within an hour of my house, so I have done the site more than a few times.

-I don’t mind the limited NDLs a lot of the time because I can get a good dive in within my air limits because I know the sites.
-Having a shorter surface interval doesn’t bother me too much either, because I can just go get a sandwich.
+I don’t mind the limited no decompression limits a lot of the time as I can get a dive in within my air limits because I know the sites and work on my air consumption.

-If I am spending a lot of money on a vacation with only a few dive days, I want to get as much diving in as I can, so having the shorter surface intervals and being able to spend more time in the water is a big deal to me.
+If I’m spending money on a top dive location for only a few dive days, I want to get as much diving in as I can.
+So having the shorter surface intervals and being able to spend more time in the water is a big deal to me.

 Talk to your local dive shop to get a class signed up, and deck all your stuff out with that flashy green and yellow!